gatsbyjs/gatsby/packages/gatsby-remark-graphviz/README.md

     }
     ```

-Which will be rendered using viz.js and the output html will replace the code block with the actual SVG.
+Which will be rendered using viz.js and the output html will replace the code block with the actual SVG wrapped in `<div class="gatsby-graphviz-container">`.

 ![rendered-graph](/packages/gatsby-remark-graphviz/rendered-graph.svg)